Michigan Association of State Universities* (MASU)

 Choosing between a spin-off and a new program for the purposes of review is a matter of professional judgment.
 Our suggestion is that if there is any question about whether or not a program is new or a spin off, it is better to submit as new.
 In the event that a proposed spin-off program is challenged at a meeting of the academic officers, a majority vote, as defined under “Procedures,” shall determine whether the program will be considered a “new” program requiring resubmission with full documentation, discussion, and a vote.

 Phase Out of Programs represent academic programs that an institution plans to eliminate from its suite of offerings.
 Institutions are expected to report all major program deletions and phase- outs for informational purposes only.
 Like approved programs, the phased-out programs will be reported to the legislature but are not included in the actual legislative language.
 Phase-out programs do not require formal approval from the group.

-With the exception of program phase-outs, all new program proposals of any category must be submitted to the Presidents Council academic program review (APR) web site at least six weeks in advance of the meeting at which they are to be considered.
+With the exception of program phase-outs, all new program proposals of any category must be submitted to the MASU academic program review (APR) web site at least six weeks in advance of the meeting at which they are to be considered.

 Review of new programs must be completed 2 weeks prior to the next scheduled AAO meeting and all responses to those comments should be submitted to the APR web site one week prior to the scheduled meeting of the Academic Affairs Officers Committee.

 All universities must demonstrate that their institutional representative has reviewed the new program.
 At least one week prior to the AAO meeting, all representatives must log onto the system and indicate that their institution (1) “supports” (giving consent) or “non-support” (expressing concerns, reservations, or opposition) the program, or (2) does not have the degree program by stating “not applicable”.
 The MASU staff will review all new programs in the system to make sure all 15 university representatives have provided a response or vote.
 If an institution has not responded, then the staff will follow up with that institutional representative.